temochka/Anykey/README.md

 ## Installation

 Requires macOS 10.15 Catalina or later, optimized for macOS 11 Big Sur.
+Runs natively on both Intel and Apple Silicon Macs.

 * Download the [latest release](https://github.com/temochka/Anykey/releases/latest) from GitHub.
 * Unzip and copy the app to your Applications folder.